 Depending on your priorities, some aspects of an employment contract will be more crucial than others.
-In any case, benefits are likely an essential part of an employment contract, especially now that employees seek customized compensation packages according to their needs.
+Benefits are likely essential to an employment contract, especially now that employees seek customized compensation packages according to their needs.

-Here’s what our respondents looked for in their contracts and the biggest green and red flags they came across.
+Here’s what our respondents looked for in their contracts and the biggest green and red flags.

 Overall, wages and compensation were the biggest priorities, with 66% of respondents rating them as their top concern.
 Baby boomers, Gen Xers, and millennials viewed these as the most essential parts of the contract.
 But for Gen Z, job responsibilities were the most important.
 Excellent benefits were the biggest green flag overall, as reported by 63% of respondents, followed by salary transparency (61%) and growth transparency (46%).

 There are plenty of red flags to look out for when searching for a new job, and many of them can be found in the employment contract.
 The biggest one, according to our respondents, was feeling pressured to sign the contract with little time to review it (59%).